arieldk1212/Camille/docs/README.md

 ## Inspirations

-1. cpp-httplib for simplicity and header-only style, crow, oat++.
+1. cpp-httplib for simplicity and header-only style, oat++.
 2. DHH for Ruby On Rails, all in one.
+3. Fastapi for architecture, async, starlette, asgi!